ElektraInitiative/PermaplanT/doc/usecases/layers/base_layer.md

-# Use Case: Importing a Background Image
+# Use Case: Base Layer

 ## Summary